ceph/calamari-clients/README.md

 * **SASS is the CSS pre-processor of Choice.** We make use of Compass, so this is a requirement.
 * **Font Awesome is used liberally around the project.** While it would be possible to add other icon sets, this would require a fair amount of work.
 * **I18N/L10N is partially implemented.** The dashboard module has been mostly converted to use Mozilla's L20N project.
 The other modules need to be modified to support this.
+* We've only built the clients on Unix like systems.
+We have no support for building on Windows, though patches would be welcomed so long as they're not too intrusive.

 ---------------------------------------------------------